Tesla’s ‘low-end’ Cybertruck may not happen

 VIN codes say cheap Cybertruck may not happen

-Cybertruck Owner’s Club boasted on the social media platform, X,’ that a VIN decoder suggests that the single-motor model Cybertruck won’t be rolling out, at least not in the 2024 model year.
+Cybertruck Owners Club boasted on the social media platform “X” that a VIN decoder suggests that the single-motor model Cybertruck won’t be rolling out, at least not in the 2024 model year.
 How do they fathom this information?
-The outfit says that the eigth-digit in the VIN code represents motor, drive unit, and braking system.
-In that place are only letter codes only for “Dual Motor – Standard” and “Triple Motor – Performance” models.
+The outfit says that the eighth-digit in the VIN code represents motor, drive unit, and braking system.
+In that place are letter codes only for “Dual Motor – Standard” and “Triple Motor – Performance” models.
 Nothing for a single-motor unit.

-Adding to Cybertruck Owner’s Club’s conclusions, they add the VIN codes also tell the tale.
+Adding to Cybertruck Owners Club’s conclusions, they say the VIN codes also tell another tale.
 In the sixth-digit place of the VINs, a weight class is indicated.
 “G” in that position shows a truck scaling in from 8,001 pounds to 9,000 pounds.
 An “H” shows a weight range of 9,001 to 10,000 pounds.
 They speculate these two weight classes are for the dual-motor Standard and triple-motor Performance trims, respectively.
 Hence, their conclusion that the low-end Cybertruck may not happen—at least not in the 2024 model year.

 Buyers will pay more, regardless

-As to actual costs of any new Cyertrucks coming out in a few weeks?
+As to actual costs of any new Cybertrucks coming out in a few weeks?
 Tesla has been mum, but Elon Musk has already indicated prices will be higher than the original projection.
-Last August Musk commented that “specs and pricing will be different,” and blamed inflation for the inflating prices. https://www.carscoops.com/2022/08/musk-shares-bad-news-that-cybertruck-prices-and-specs-will-change/ Just how much more will Cybertruck buyers have to pay?
+Last August, Musk commented that “specs and pricing will be different,” and blamed inflation for the inflating prices.
+Just how much more will Cybertruck buyers have to pay?
 Evidently that won’t be known until the end of November.